prashant-kikani/prashant-kikani.github.io/_posts/2020-11-1-best-quotes-1.markdown

 > "The only thing worse than being blind is having sight but no vision." -Helen Keller

 Having a meaningful goal or vision in life is perhaps the most important thing in life.
-Being able to see & achieve something great in life is probabely better than just plain normal eye-sight.
+Being able to see & achieve something great in life is probably better than having just plain normal eye-sight.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>